ryanzec/train-ui/STYLE_GUIDE.md

 ## createEffect() pattern

-When creating an effect we should follow this pattern:
+When creating an effect or something similar that takes a function but does not return anything, we should follow this pattern:
 ```tsx
 createEffect(function syncWithEditingUser() {
     if (!props.editingUser) {